The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

 Warehouse: Select the warehouse at which the correction is being made.

-Use cost price from: Specify whether the value used for adding stock should be taken from a price list or from the file.
+Use cost price from: Specify whether the value used for adding stock should be taken from the file, or from a price list.
+If the latter, select which price list to use.

 - Browse for and select the CSV file to import.